-Short for “Contract For Difference”, a CFD is a contract between a trader and a broker, where you speculate on the change in a coin’s price.
+Short for “Contract For Difference”, a CFD is a contract between a trader and a broker, where traders speculate on the change in a coin’s price.

 In cryptocurrency CFD trading, the level of investment is often low when compared with directly investing in coins.
-This is due to you only having to invest a percentage of the whole value of the trade to gain full exposure to it.
-So, if your prediction is correct, you gain profits for 100% of the trade value.
-However, if your prediction fails, you have to bear the entire loss.
+This is due to traders only having to invest a percentage of the whole value of the trade to gain full exposure to it.
+So, if their prediction is correct, they gain profits for 100% of the trade value.
+However, if their prediction fails, they have to bear the entire loss.

-You are trading bitcoin CFDs with a trade value of $10,000.
-If you think bitcoin will rise in value you would place a buy order (go long), if you think it will fall then you would place a sell order (go short).
+Traders are trading bitcoin CFDs with a trade value of $10,000.
+If they think Bitcoin will rise in value they would place a buy order (go long), if they think it will fall then they would place a sell order (go short).

-You only have to pay a small deposit from your initial $10,000 up front – let’s say $100.
-Despite that, you ‘ll still enjoy the profit based on the entire $10,000 – if your prediction is correct.
-But if your prediction is incorrect, you ‘ll have to pay the losses accrued on the total $10,000.
+Traders only have to pay a small deposit from their initial $10,000 upfront – let’s say $100.
+Despite that, traders will still enjoy the profit based on the entire $10,000 – if their prediction is correct.
+But if their prediction is incorrect, they will have to pay the losses accrued on the total of $10,000.

 Unlike the firms mentioned above, several companies have incorporated blockchain technology as their core competency; Microstrategy, Coinbase and Silvergate Capital are pure blockchain and crypto-related firms.
 They facilitate trading, decentralised applications, and other ventures that solve real-life problems using blockchain.